- 6 Ways to Take Your Urban Planning Career to the Next Level February 22, 2016

 Build your support system

 Do you have a mentor or, better yet, a few different mentors that help you in different areas?
 If so, ask him or her to help you brainstorm on your professional development.
-Wherever you are in your career, if you don’t have a mentor now, set a goal to seek one out in 2016.
+Wherever you are in your career, if you don’t have a mentor now, set a goal to seek one out.
 Your APA Florida Section can help you meet other professionals who would be happy to connect with you.

 Get the best advice